First-Peoples-Cultural-Council/fv-be/README.md

 For local development, a script has been created which will do the following:
 - Drops any existing databases named `fv_be`
 - Creates a fresh `fv_be` database
-- Deletes any migrations in the fv_be/*/migrations folders
+- Deletes any migrations in the `src/firstvoices/backend/migrations` and `src/firstvoices/users/migrations` folders
 - Makes fresh migrations
 - Runs the migrations
 - Creates a superuser using the following arguments:
   - `-u <username> or --username <username>` to specify the username
   - `-p <password> or --password <password>` to specify the password
   - `-e <email> or --email <email>` to specify an optional email (a default will be used if not supplied)
-- If no arguments are supplied the script will create a superuser using the following environment variables if they are set:
+- If no arguments are supplied the script will create a superuser using the following environment variables if they are set (as specified in the [Developer Setup Section](#developer-setup)):
   - `DJANGO_SUPERUSER_USERNAME` to specify the username
   - `DJANGO_SUPERUSER_PASSWORD` to specify the password
   - `DJANGO_SUPERUSER_EMAIL` to specify an optional email
 - If no environment variables are set and no arguments are found then the script will fail to create a superuser.

-You may need to give the script executable permission for your machine by running the following command:
+You may need to give the script executable permission on your machine by running the following command:
 ```
 chmod +x src/reset-local-database.sh
 ```